aurora-bf/freshwater_flux_linresp/.ipynb_checkpoints/README-checkpoint.md

 The conda environment used when creating this repo is in environment.yml and the environment can be recreated using conda env create -f environment.yml

-The figures from our paper are generated in the following:
+The figures from our paper are generated in the following.
+/app_to_obs/application_to_obs.ipynb: Fig 1c/d, Fig 2, 3a

+Figure 1a,b -

-Figure 1 -
+Figure 1c,d - accounted for

-Figure 2 -
+Figure 2 - accounted for

-Figure 3 -
+Figure 3 a- accounted for

+Figure 3b

 Figure 4 -